 - Lack of support with transition to adulthood

 What is Being Done?

-To better support employers and employees, one study found that homeless youth require strong partnerships between employers and youth-serving agencies.
+To support employers and employees better, one study found that youth experiencing homelessness require strong partnerships between employers and youth-serving agencies.
 A growing number of youth service providers are building strategic partnerships and fostering strong corporate engagement in order to meet the needs of their clients and employers.
 The Train for Trades program at Choices for Youth in St. John’s, NL works directly with local trade unions to enable young people to learn on the job, gain credentials and work on a personal plan towards long-term sustainable and viable employment.
 Using an intensive support model, the Train for Trades program reaches out to support youth with lower education levels, those with poor mental health, and/or those who have been involved with the criminal justice system.